How does Maker Party work?

 Have fun with our tools

 You can use anything you like to teach the web at your Maker Party event, from the wonderful array of tools available online to good old pencils and paper.
-Mozilla Webmaker is proud to offer fun, easy-to-use, free tools: see the inner working of a webpage with X-Ray Goggles; learn HTML and CSS using Thimble and remix video, audio and images from the web with Popcorn Maker.
+Mozilla Webmaker is proud to offer fun, easy-to-use, free tools: see the inner working of a webpage with X-Ray Goggles; learn HTML and CSS using Thimble; remix video, audio and images from the web with Popcorn Maker, and build an personal mobile app with Appmaker.

 Learn by teaching